yumesmile/getting-started/STMicroelectronics/STM32L4_L4+/readme.md

 Keep Termite open to monitor device output in the following steps.

-## View device data
+## View device properties

 > **Note**: Check the device's "Device template" is updated.
 If unassigned, select the device and "Migrate" to the "Getting Started Guide" template in order to see the graphic visual data representation.

+**TODO** The "About" tab shows device information, cover that here.

+## View Telemetry

 With Azure IoT Central, you can view the flow of telemetry from your device to the cloud.

 To view telemetry in Azure IoT Central portal: